Complements of discriminants of real parabolic function singularities. II: The case of singularities

 \begin{lemma} The set of all polynomials of the form $(\ref{versP})$ having a critical point of class $E_6$ with zero critical value and a critical point of class $A_2$ with critical value $\frac{64}{3}$ and signature $($1,1$)$ of the second differential at the latter point consists of the polynomial

 and two other polynomials obtained from this one by permuting the coordinates. \end{lemma}

-{\it Proof.} According to Lemma 35 of \cite{vasP8}, there are only six polynomials of form (\ref{versP}) that have a critical point of class $E_6$ with zero critical value and a critical point of class $A_2$ with critical value $\frac{64}{3}$.
-Three of these polynomials (mentioned in formula (26) of \cite{vasP8}) have signature (0,2) at the $A_2$ point.
-The remaining three polynomials have the form (\ref{ean}), in particular belong to the same orbit of the group $S(3)$. $\Box$
+{\it Proof.} According to Lemma 38 of \cite{vasP8}, there are only six polynomials of the form (\ref{versP}) that have a critical point of class $E_6$ with zero critical value and a critical point of class $A_2$ with critical value $\frac{64}{3}$.
+Three of these polynomials (mentioned in formula (27) of \cite{vasP8} with a certain value of the parameter $\beta$) have signature (0,2) of the second differential at the $A_2$ point.
+The remaining three polynomials have the form (\ref{ean}) up to the permutations of coordinates, see formula (28) in \cite{vasP8}.
+In particular, they belong to one orbit of the group $S(3)$. $\Box$

-\begin{lemma} The set of all polynomials of class $\Xi_2$ that have a critical point of class $E_6$ with zero critical value, and also two real critical points of class $A_1$ with the same critical value $\frac{64}{3}+\frac{128}{3\sqrt{3}}$, consists of three polynomials: the polynomial
+\begin{lemma} The set of all polynomials of of the form $($\ref{versP}$)$ and class $\Xi_2$ that have a critical point of class $E_6$ with zero critical value, and also two real critical points of class $A_1$ with the same critical value $\frac{64}{3}+\frac{128}{3\sqrt{3}}$, consists of three polynomials: the polynomial

 and two polynomials obtained from $(\ref{cur2})$ by permuting the coordinates. \end{lemma}